katzarov/backing-tracks-nestjs/README.md

 Checklist:

-1. package\*.json changed due to new dep, update, etc. => delete current container, image and volume. (script makes sure BTI is a symlink) `make dev-server-clean`
+- package\*.json changed due to new dep, update, etc. => delete current container, image and volume. (script makes sure BTI is a symlink) `make dev-server-clean`
-2. package\*.json changed due to changing BTI from local to registry or vice versa ? => delete current container, image and volume. (script makes sure BTI is a symlink) `make dev-server-clean`
+- package\*.json changed due to changing BTI from local to registry or vice versa ? => delete current container, image and volume. (script makes sure BTI is a symlink) `make dev-server-clean`
-3. BTI src changed ? => No need to rebuild image.
+- BTI src changed ? => No need to rebuild image.
 Just restart nest dev-server by making some file change.
+- Build `make dev-server-build`.
-4. Run the dev server with `make dev-server`.
+- Run the dev server with `make dev-server`.

 ### Working with the containerized staging build